 I must emphasize the importance of emptying saucers, trays before excess water pools around the base of your aloe pot and prevents water from effectively draining.

-Once you have allow the aloe’s soil to dry out completely and reduced the frequency of watering, replaced the soil and repotted your aloe, the aloe has a chance to revive with the brown color subsiding over the following weeks.
+Once you have allowed the aloe’s soil to dry out completely and reduced the frequency of watering, replaced the soil, and repotted your aloe, the aloe has a chance to revive with the brown color subsiding over the following weeks.

 If the area soft, mushy, brown area of the aloe increases in size then it is imperative to cut that individual part of the aloe back to healthy growth with a sharp, sterile pair of pruners.

-Cutting away the soft brown rotting area of the aloe prevents the rot from spreading further.
+Cutting away the soft brown or yellow rotting area of the aloe prevents the rot from spreading further.

 Aloe plants with severe root rot…

-If the aloe plant is getting progressively more brown, soft and mushy then another option (which can work in conjunction with cutting way brown, mushy parts of the aloe) is to take cuttings form healthy tissue for propagation.
+If the aloe plant is getting progressively more brown, soft, and mushy then another option (which can work in conjunction with cutting way brown, mushy parts of the aloe) is to take cuttings from healthy tissue for propagation.

 Watch this helpful YouTube video for how to easily propagate aloe plants from cuttings to produce lots of extra plants at no extra cost (as long as you propagate from any remaining healthy tissue):